paulhontz/saint/Associations.md

 Use `order` with a column and direction to modify the default extracting order.

+By default, if remote node defined, items will be extracted by order defined at remote node,<br/>
+otherwise, items will be extracted by remote primary key, in descending order.

 *Example:* order games by date, newest first

     class Team